 The most common causes of auto accidents include:

-According the National Highway Traffic Safety Administration (NHTSA), speeding is one of the main factors contributing to auto accidents.
+According to the National Highway Traffic Safety Administration (NHTSA), speeding is one of the main factors contributing to auto accidents.
 Even traveling 5 miles over the speed limit can greatly increase your chances of being involved in an accident.

 Driving Under the Influence

 Talking with other passengers or on a cell phone, changing radio stations, looking at scenery, or other actions that take the driver’s attention from the road can all cause accidents.
 In addition, when an accident has already occurred, “rubbernecking”, or looking around to see the aftermath of the accident, can lead to additional car accidents.

 According to the NHTSA, drowsy driving leads to thousands of auto accidents each year.
 Because these crashes often occur on high-speed roads and the driver doesn’t attempt to avoid the accident, these accidents tend to be very serious.
 The driver is often drowsy due to sleep loss, or is under the influence of sedating medications or alcohol.